Correlated Poisson processes and self-decomposable laws: Correlation from self-decomposability

-We can look at this, however, also from a different point of view: if $Y$ is \sd, and to the extent that, for $0<a<1$, a suitable law for the independent $Z_a$ is known, we can define the \rv
+We can look at this, however, also from a different perspective: if $Y$ is \sd, and to the extent that, for $0<a<1$, an independent $Z_a$ with the suitable law is known, we can define a third \rv

 being sure that it will have the same law as $Y$.
 In the following we will mainly adopt this second standpoint